EDITORIAL DEPARTMENT CONTACTS

 PRODUCTS CITATION REQUIREMENTS

-Products included in the text should be attributed to the manufacturer.
-The manufacturer should be noted in parentheses after the product name.
-Whenever possible, more than one example of a product should be included.
+Products used in the case should be included in the text and attributed to the manufacturer.
+The manufacturer should be noted in parentheses after the product name; for example, (IPS e.max [Ivoclar Vivadent]).
+Whenever possible, when a product that was not specifically used in the completion of the patient’s work is listed, more than one example of a product can be included for added neutrality/credibility.

 Dr. John Doe has no financial interest in any of the companies mentioned in this article.